LabunskyA/labunsky.info/running/adidas/index.md

 ### LEP - Little Extra Push

-Smaller propulsion mechanism with a little bit of a snap;
+Smaller propulsion mechanism with a little bit of a snap.

 ### Continental

-Tire-branded rubber on the outsoles with great grip on any asphalt-like surface;
+Tire-branded rubber on the outsoles with a great grip on any asphalt-like surface;

 | Lifespan       | Softness | Traction  | Support |
 | -------------- | -------- | --------- | ------- |